Previous dayApril 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.5 earthquake 219 km NNW of Kilmia, Yemen came in on April 24, 2026 at 21:47 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-Coordinates: 14.089°, 51.677°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 4.5 event was detected 219 km NNW of Kilmia, Yemen on April 24, 2026, with origin time 21:47 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 14.089°N, 51.677°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24